Radu Vasile: Biography

 Vasile was born in Sibiu in 1942, and was raised in the Roman Catholic faith.
 In 1967, he graduated from the Faculty of History at the University of Bucharest.
-For political reasons (his father having been a political prisoner, a lawyer, deceased in 1986), he was barred access to higher education immediately after graduating school..
-In 1971 he became a teaching assistant at the Faculty of Economic History at the Bucharest Academy of Economic Studies (ASE).
-In 1977 he obtained a Ph.D. in Economics from ASE, and in 1978 he became a lecturer at this institution.
+For political reasons (his father having been a political prisoner, a lawyer, deceased in 1986), he was barred access to higher education immediately after graduating school.
+In 1971, he became a teaching assistant at the Faculty of Economic History at the Bucharest Academy of Economic Studies (ASE).
+In 1977, he obtained a Ph.D. in Economics from the same institution of higher education and in 1978 he became a lecturer at this institution.